 8. After both Boice and Nfluence’s Managing Partner, Gary Moon, told Anchorage that Nfluence had wired funds to Trustify as Nfluence’s participation in the Series B round, Anchorage wired $1,957,500.48 to Trustify with the understanding that Anchorage would receive 642,292 shares of Series B Preferred Stock at a price of $3.04768 per share if the Series B round met its minimum target-or Anchorage would receive its money back.

-Surprise Surprise, according to Anchorage, Boice and Gary Moon of Influence lied.
-Anchorage was surprised to find that liars lie!
-According to the lawsuit, Moon assured Anchorage Capital that he wired the money… but he didn’t.
+Updated April 25, 2019: Anchorage was surprised to find that Nfluence did not make the promised $7.5 million investment.
+According to the original lawsuit, Moon assured Anchorage Capital that he wired the money… but he didn’t.
+In an amended complaint, Anchorage now says that the email confirming the NFluence investment was from Nfluence.co and not Nfluence.com.
+That email was likely a fraudulent forgery.
 According to Anchorage, they had misgivings but they wired the money anyway.
 Now they want their B-round cash returned.
 That money is spent.
 It paid for Boice’s and Mellon’s boats, booze, and Teslas.
 It paid Chauffeurs, Housekeepers, and Maids.
 It went to tuition to tawny private schools for the kids.

 I have a question for poor old Anchorage, if I pour gasoline on $7 million of cash and then light it… can I sue the flames for burning the money?
 What did these clowns at Anchorage think would happen to their money if they just handed it over to some unvetted tatted crook?
 Don’t they understand why banks keep their cash in a safe and don’t wire it to a Bank Robbers?

 I am going to give the fools at Anchorage some free advice worth every penny.
 Save your money with lawyers and court costs.
-When you pour gasoline on $7 million in cash and light it on fire there are better ways to get it back than spend time in court.
+When you pour gasoline on $7 million in cash and light it on fire there are better ways to get it back than spending time and treasure in court.
 Here are just a few:

 - Pull one of your teeth and put it under your pillow, then ask the tooth fairy for it.